 When people find your company on Google, are those potential customers even in the same state?
-If you haven’t focused on your local SEO, you probably get hits to your website all the time from buyers located across the country—or even in different countries.
-That’s great if you have the ability to serve national and international customers.
-For a small, local company, those search results end in a quick bounce from your website.
+If you haven’t focused on your local SEO, you probably get hits to your website all the time from buyers across the country—or even in different countries.
+That’s great if you can serve national and international customers.
+But those search results for a small, local company end in a quick bounce from your website.

-If Google searches find your website, it means you’re doing something right with your SEO.
+If Google searches find your website, you’re doing something right with your SEO.
 Maybe you just need to look a little more closely at your local SEO efforts.

 Provide an Address

-You probably have your address on your website somewhere.
+You may have your address on your website somewhere.
 If not, it’s time to get right on that.
 You can’t just add your physical address to your contact page, though.
-If you only serve local customers, you should make sure your address is visible on every page of your website.
-This not only helps buyers find you in internet searches, but it also helps those from four states away know they need to continue looking.
+If you only serve local customers, ensure your address is visible on every web page.
+Most companies keep this information on the footer of every page.
+This helps buyers find you in internet searches and allows users from four states away to know they need to continue looking.

 Address Your Social Networks

+Social media needs your address information, too.
 Do your Twitter and Facebook pages include your location information in the Bio or About spaces?
 If not, you’re missing out on a huge opportunity.
-In some cases, social media pages will show up in searches even higher than the company website.
-If someone is looking for a business like yours in your particular city, they’ll want to know right away that they found a winner.
-If they can’t find your address, they’ll probably move on.
+In some cases, social media pages will appear in searches even higher than the company website.
+If someone is looking for a business like yours in your city, they’ll want to know right away that they have found a winner.
+If they can’t find your address, they’ll move on.

 Embrace Review Sites

-Whether you provide a review space on your website or not, you should take advantage of third-party review sites.
-Many people looking for local businesses will start first with Yelp! or Angie’s List.
+Whether you provide a review space on your website or not, you should use third-party review sites.
+Many people looking for local businesses will start first with Yelp! or Angi.
 These sites are invaluable to companies hoping to reach a wider local audience.
 Add your location information and take time to interact with some of the reviewers to keep the content on the pages fresh.

 Use Press Releases Often

 You may think you need to wait for huge, exciting news before you can write a press release, but this isn’t the case.
-With sites like PRweb.com and PRlog.com, you can share even the smallest news all the time.
-These press releases will be searchable, so potential customers can find you on Google.
+With sites like PRweb.com and PRlog.com, you can always share even the smallest news.
+These press releases will be searchable so potential customers can find you on Google.
 The more you release, the more likely you’ll be found when someone searches online.

 If you need help, have no fear.
 We speak SEO fluently.
 Give us a call when you need some help getting found.